JEITech/Ultimate-JS-Debugger/README.md

 # Ultimate-JS-Debugger
-Place this snippet in your code to fix bugs \n or \n
+Place the snippet in your code to fix bugs.
+If that fails, just run the command from your computers root directory.
-Run this command to fix bugs